^

 Among other things, there are other types of left-sided scoliosis:

-• Left-sided cervical scoliosis is a vertebral curvature in segment III to VI of the vertebrae.
-Pathology, as a rule, is detected even in early childhood, and is dangerous for its complications.
-There is a risk of crushing the vertebral artery and cerebrovascular accident.
+• Left-sided cervical scoliosis is a spinal curvature in the segment from III to VI vertebrae.
+The pathology is usually detected in early childhood and is dangerous due to its complications.
+There is a risk of compression of the vertebral artery and cerebrovascular accident.

-• Left-sided thoracic scoliosis is a curvature in the thoracic spine, which is often formed as a result of prolonged forced abnormal position of the trunk.
-Injuries and congenital disorders can also be “culprits”.
-Athletes acquire this type of pathology after muscle inflammation, accompanied by excessive stress on the thoracic spine.
+• Left-sided thoracic scoliosis is a curvature in the thoracic spine, which is often formed as a result of a long-term forced incorrect position of the body.
+Injuries and congenital disorders can also be the "culprits".
+Athletes acquire this type of pathology after muscle inflammation, accompanied by excessive load on the thoracic spine.

-• Left-sided thoracolumbar scoliosis is an aggregate term that characterizes the curvature of two segments of the spinal column at once, namely the thoracic and lumbar.
-The disease is often associated with damage to bone and cartilage tissue.
+• Left-sided thoracolumbar scoliosis is a collective term that characterizes the curvature of two segments of the spinal column at once, namely, the thoracic and lumbar.
+The disease is often combined with damage to bone and cartilage tissue.

-• C-shaped left-sided scoliosis (S-shaped) is characterized by the presence of two curvature arcs, which are called main and compensatory.
-The main arch is formed by a long-term initial incorrect load on the spine.
-And the compensatory arch (opposite bend) is the attempt of the spinal column to take a stable position.
-This curvature is usually smooth and covers different vertebral segments - for example, the thoracic and lumbar regions.
+• C-shaped left-sided scoliosis (S-shaped) is characterized by the presence of two arcs of curvature, which are called the main and compensatory.
+The main arc is formed by a long-term initial incorrect load on the spine.
+And the compensatory arc (opposite bend) is an attempt by the spinal column to take a stable position.
+Such curvature is usually smooth and covers different vertebral segments - for example, the thoracic and lumbar regions.

-• Left-sided arcuate scoliosis - this term is usually called any arcuate curvature of the spine along the frontal plane, which is found in combination with torsion of the vertebrae.
-Torsion is a vertical twisting of the vertebrae, with their partial deformation and displacement in relation to each other.
+• Left-sided arcuate scoliosis – this term usually refers to any arcuate curvature of the spine along the frontal plane, which is found in combination with vertebral torsion.
+Torsion is a twisting of the vertebrae vertically, with their partial deformation and displacement relative to each other.
 These disorders often cause functional disorders of the cardiovascular and respiratory systems, and the digestive tract.

-• Dysplastic left-sided scoliosis is the most difficult type of such curvature of the spine.
-The cause of the violation is the dysplasia of the lumbosacral vertebral region, so the arc usually passes, affecting the V lumbar and I sacral vertebra.
-Dysplastic scoliosis is characterized by hypermobility of the joints and the spinal column, sometimes by static flat feet.
-[15]
+• Dysplastic left-sided scoliosis is the most complex type of such curvature of the spine.
+The cause of the disorder is dysplasia of the lumbosacral spine, so the arc usually passes, affecting the 5th lumbar and 1st sacral vertebrae.
+Dysplastic scoliosis is characterized by hypermobility of the joints and the spinal column, sometimes - static flatfoot. [ 15 ]

 Complications and consequences

-Even with the unexpressed development of left-sided scoliosis, complications may develop.
+Even with unexpressed development of left-sided scoliosis, complications may develop.
 We are talking about such troubles:

-• dysfunctions of the respiratory and cardiovascular systems (curvature of the chest contributes to the compression of the lungs and heart, which causes shortness of breath and difficulty in the myocardium);
+• dysfunction of the respiratory and cardiovascular systems (curvature of the chest contributes to compression of the lungs and heart, which causes shortness of breath and difficulty in the functioning of the myocardium);

 • regular back pain, even after minor exertion;

-• improper posture, gait, changes in appearance adversely affect the child's self-esteem - often children begin to feel complexes, ashamed, which will certainly affect the psychological state.
+• incorrect posture, gait, and changes in appearance have an adverse effect on a child’s self-esteem – children often begin to feel inferior and ashamed, which inevitably affects their psychological state.

-Experts warn: left-sided scoliosis, which has developed in a baby before the age of five, with age has more chances to be complicated by a violation of the heart and lungs.
-The appearance of a curvature in adolescence is not so dangerous, but it can negatively affect the mental state and social behavior of a person.
-[16]
+Experts warn: left-sided scoliosis that developed in a child before the age of five has a greater chance of being complicated by heart and lung problems with age.
+The appearance of curvature in adolescence is not so dangerous, but it can negatively affect a person’s mental state and social behavior. [ 16 ]

-Despite the popularity of the testing procedure, it is not one hundred percent: it cannot be used to identify more than 15% of patients with scoliosis.
-Therefore, doctors are not limited to only one test: additional diagnostics are required.
-[18]
+Despite the popularity of the testing procedure, it is not 100%: it fails to identify more than 15% of patients with scoliosis.
+Therefore, doctors do not limit themselves to just one test: additional diagnostics are required. [ 18 ]

-The need for treatment is determined only after the patient has undergone the entire range of diagnostic procedures .
+The need for treatment is determined only after the patient has undergone a full range of diagnostic procedures.

-The physical test measures the strength of the lower limbs and the quality of balance.
-The doctor evaluates the difference in leg length, checks the neurological symptoms and the quality of reflexes, as well as muscle performance.
-[19]
+The physical test involves measuring the strength of the lower limbs and the quality of balance.
+The doctor evaluates the difference in leg length, checks neurological symptoms and the quality of reflexes, as well as muscle performance. [ 19 ]

-The degree of curvature is determined by the scoliograph.
-This instrument highlights the highest point of the upper curve of the back and measures the lateral (eg left-sided) curvature of the spinal column using a frontal plane imaging technique.
-The use of a scoliograph is an important stage, according to the results of which the doctor assesses the need for further X-ray examination.
-[20]
+The degree of curvature is determined by a scoliograph.
+This device identifies the highest point of the upper curve of the spine and measures the lateral (for example, left-sided) curvature of the spinal column by obtaining an image from the frontal plane.
+Using a scoliograph is an important step, based on the results of which the doctor evaluates the need for further X-ray examination. [ 20 ]

 Standard instrumental diagnostics includes the following procedures:

-• Radiography is one of the main diagnostic methods for detecting left-sided scoliosis, monitoring the dynamics of the process.
-X-ray clearly demonstrates the stage of pathology, allows you to detect other malfunctions in the spine and assess the degree of its development.
+• X-ray is one of the main diagnostic methods for detecting left-sided scoliosis and monitoring the dynamics of the process.
+X-ray clearly demonstrates the stage of the pathology, allows detecting other problems in the spine and assessing the degree of its development.

-• Magnetic resonance imaging - this method is no less informative than X-ray, but much more expensive.
-In addition to the presence of scoliosis, MRI is able to identify problems with the spinal cord.
+• Magnetic resonance imaging is no less informative than X-rays, but it is much more expensive.
+In addition to scoliosis, MRI can detect problems with the spinal cord.

-Laboratory tests are not considered essential in the diagnosis of left-sided scoliosis.
-However, for general information about the patient's health, the doctor may prescribe general clinical studies of blood and urine, or a detailed blood test.
+Laboratory tests are not considered essential in diagnosing left-sided scoliosis.
+However, for general information about the patient's health, the doctor may order general clinical blood and urine tests, or a comprehensive blood test.

 Differential diagnosis

-Differential diagnosis is carried out with right-sided scoliosis, with Scheuermann-Mau disease (progressive kyphosis-scoliosis curvature of the spinal column), with tuberculosis of the spine .
+Differential diagnostics are carried out with right-sided scoliosis, with Scheuermann-Mau disease (progressive kyphotic-scoliotic curvature of the spinal column), and with tuberculosis of the spine.

 Who to contact?

-Drug treatment is used only for organically caused left-sided scoliosis - for example, with a spinal injury, with tuberculous curvature.
-If the scoliosis is functional, then not treatment is carried out, but the correction of the disorder.
+Medication is used only for organically caused left-sided scoliosis - for example, with a spinal injury, with tuberculous curvature.
+If the scoliosis is functional, then not treatment is carried out, but correction of the disorder.

-• physiotherapy exercises, performing special exercises to correct the violation;
+• therapeutic exercise, performing special exercises to correct the disorder;

-• massage, manual therapy to relieve muscle spasm, improve microcirculation and metabolism in tissues;
+• massage, manual therapy to relieve muscle spasms, improve microcirculation and metabolism in tissues;

 • physiotherapy;

-Correction is performed regularly and for a long time: only hard work can restore a healthy position of the spine, and this requires patience and considerable willpower.
-[21]
+The correction is carried out regularly and over a long period of time: only hard work can restore the healthy position of the spine, and this requires patience and considerable willpower. [ 21 ]

 Physiotherapy treatment

-Gymnastics and exercise therapy are effective in their own way, however, physiotherapy in the treatment of left-sided scoliosis is indispensable.
+Gymnastics and exercise therapy are effective in their own way, but you can't do without physiotherapy in the treatment of left-sided scoliosis.
 Physiotherapy improves metabolism and blood circulation, stops the development of inflammation, and stabilizes muscle tone.

 There are many physiotherapeutic methods recommended by specialists for patients with left-sided scoliosis.
-Of course, they are not applied all at once: the doctor can choose one or several procedures that are most suitable for a particular person.
-Consider the main methods for correcting posture with scoliosis:
+Of course, they are not all used at once: the doctor can choose one or several procedures that are most suitable for a particular person.
+Let's consider the main methods for correcting posture in scoliosis:

-• Electromyostimulation is the basic method for getting rid of muscle spasms, which are often present with curvature of the spine and are formed by pinching the nerve endings.
-Electrical impulses help relieve pain caused by local compression of the nerve endings by muscles in hypertension.
-In addition to left-sided scoliosis, electromyostimulation is actively used for osteochondrosis, spondylosis.
+• Electrical myostimulation is a basic method for relieving muscle spasms, which are often present in spinal curvature and are formed due to pinching of nerve endings.
+Electrical impulses help relieve pain caused by local compression of a nerve ending by muscles in hypertonicity.
+In addition to left-sided scoliosis, electrical myostimulation is actively used for osteochondrosis and spondylosis.

-• Electrophoresis is a method of accelerating the entry of medicinal substances into the tissues of the body under the influence of galvanic current.
-The method is extremely effective, due to the properties of some components of the preparations, they ionize and penetrate deep into the layers of the skin, where their action lasts for 20 days.
-Along with this, there is no toxic effect of the injected drugs.
+• Electrophoresis is a method of accelerating the penetration of medicinal substances into the body tissues under the influence of galvanic current.
+The method is extremely effective, due to the properties of some components of the drugs to ionize and penetrate deep into the layers of the skin, where their effect continues for 20 days.
+Along with this, there is no toxic effect of the administered medications.

-• Phonophoresis - improves blood circulation in tissues, relieves the inflammatory response in the affected area.
-Phonophoresis is characterized by a small number of side effects, especially when compared with taking muscle relaxants or injecting analgesics.
+• Phonophoresis – improves blood circulation in tissues, relieves inflammation in the affected area.
+Phonophoresis has few side effects, especially when compared to taking muscle relaxants or injecting analgesics.

-• Thermotherapy is a range of physiotherapy methods that use heat for therapeutic purposes, both from a natural and artificial source.
-Heat can be wet (baths or showers, compresses, etc.) and dry (heating pads, paraffin, wax, ozokerite, dry air or electric light).
-Heat helps to improve blood and lymph flow, enhance metabolic processes, form bioactive substances and accelerate tissue regeneration.
+• Thermotherapy is a whole range of physiotherapy methods that use heat for therapeutic purposes – both from a natural and artificial source.
+Heat can be wet (baths or showers, compresses, etc.) and dry (hot water bottles, paraffin, wax, ozokerite, dry air or electric light).
+Heat helps improve blood flow and lymph flow, enhance metabolic processes, form bioactive substances and accelerate tissue regeneration.
 In general, a pronounced anti-inflammatory, analgesic and antiseptic effect is manifested.

-• Magnetotherapy is one of the natural physiotherapy methods that has no contraindications, and, among other things, is quite effective.
-The created magnetic field has a positive effect on the blood flow in the area of the procedure, optimizes the restoration of damaged tissues.
+• Magnetotherapy is one of the natural physiotherapeutic methods that has no contraindications and, among other things, is quite effective.
+The magnetic field created has a positive effect on blood flow in the area of the procedure, optimizes the restoration of damaged tissues.

-• Laser treatment - involves the use of an amplified light beam consisting of UV, IR and red emitted spectrum.
-The procedure has anti-inflammatory and analgesic effects, helps to cope with edema, and speeds up metabolic processes.
+• Laser treatment – involves the use of an enhanced light beam consisting of UV, IR and red emitted spectrum.
+The procedure has an anti-inflammatory and analgesic effect, helps to cope with swelling, accelerates metabolic processes.

-• UHF therapy is a method using an ultra-high frequency field, which causes ionic vibration and the orientation of the dipoles of charged particles.
-The electrical potential is converted into heat, and the effect of high-frequency waves allows you to straighten the scoliosis curvature by relaxing the muscles and eliminating inflammation in the soft tissues.
-In addition, bioactive points in the body are involved, triggering its self-healing.
-[22]
+• UHF therapy is a method using an ultra-high frequency field, which causes ionic oscillation and orientation of charged particle dipoles.
+The electric potential is converted into thermal potential, and the influence of high frequency waves allows for the correction of scoliosis curvature by relaxing muscles and eliminating inflammation in soft tissues.
+In addition, bioactive points in the body are activated, triggering its self-healing. [ 22 ]

-They talk about the need for surgical intervention if left-sided scoliosis is of the third or fourth degree - that is, with a strongly pronounced curvature.
+The need for surgical intervention is discussed if left-sided scoliosis is of the third or fourth degree - that is, with a severe curvature.

 In most cases, the operation involves the installation of all kinds of metal stable or dynamic implants, which are made of high-quality and reliable alloy.
-The installed structures do not have a negative impact on a person's usual way of life, and do not become a contraindication to playing sports.
-Typically, an implant is a titanium support system assembled from wires and staples that do not cause rejection and allergic processes.
+The installed structures do not have a negative impact on a person's usual way of life and do not become a contraindication to sports.
+Usually, an implant is a supporting titanium system assembled from spokes and brackets that do not cause rejection or allergic processes.

-Orthopedic surgeons are often faced with the need to perform interventions for resection of the vertebrae, the introduction of specific plates into the spine, and excision of adhesions.
-Surgical operation allows you to correct the position of the spine, fix the correct position of the vertebrae.
-[23]
+Orthopedic surgeons often face the need to perform interventions regarding vertebral resection, insertion of specific plates into the spine, and excision of adhesions.
+Surgery allows for correction of the position of the spine and fixation of the correct position of the vertebrae. [ 23 ]

-Most of the operations are performed with the minimum possible intervention, without unnecessary trauma to the tissues.
-Correction is carried out with microsurgical manipulators through small punctures.
+The majority of operations are performed with minimal possible intervention, without excessive tissue trauma.
+Correction is performed with microsurgical manipulators through small punctures.

-In some cases, to eliminate scoliosis in adulthood, autotransplantation is used: the patient's own bone elements (ribs, parts of the femur) are used to correct the spinal column.
-[24]
+In some cases, autotransplantation is used to eliminate scoliosis in adults: the patient’s own bone elements (ribs, parts of the femur) are used to correct the spinal column. [ 24 ]

 How to sleep with left-sided scoliosis?

-Patients with left-sided scoliosis are advised to sleep mainly on the right side of the body, while bending the left leg at the knee.
-To make it more comfortable, you can put a pillow or a special orthopedic soft roller between your thighs or knees.
+Patients with left-sided scoliosis are recommended to sleep mainly on the right side of the body, with the left leg bent at the knee.
+To make it more comfortable, a pillow or a special orthopedic soft bolster can be placed between the hips or knees.

-It is undesirable to lie on your stomach for a long time, but it is allowed to sleep on your back.
-True, you should not throw your arms up, as well as place them behind your head.
+It is not advisable to lie on your stomach for a long time, but sleeping on your back is allowed.
+However, you should not throw your arms up, nor place them behind your head.

 Exercise therapy for left-sided scoliosis

-Exercise for left-sided scoliosis should be done at least three or four times a week.
-If you do not adhere to this regime, then physical education treatment will be ineffective, and it will not be possible to restore normal posture.
-In general, patients are advised to pay attention to sports such as swimming, brisk walking, and running.
-Swimming is especially indicated in case of left-sided scoliosis, since being in water reduces the load on the spine and stabilizes the condition of the intervertebral discs.
-[25]
+Exercises for left-sided scoliosis should be performed at least three or four times a week.
+If you do not adhere to this regimen, physical therapy will be ineffective, and it will not be possible to restore normal posture.
+In general, patients are advised to pay attention to such sports activities as swimming, intensive walking, running.
+Swimming is especially recommended for left-sided scoliosis, since being in water reduces the load on the spine, stabilizes the condition of the intervertebral discs. [ 25 ]

-• teach correct posture retention, consolidate this skill;
+• teach how to maintain correct posture and reinforce this skill;

 • strengthen muscles, balance muscle tone;